Tour a French Mansion – The Palacete Los Moreau

 Even though our guide did not speak perfect English, he did a great job of telling the story of the people and the property.
 He answered all of our questions, he had ghost stories, and explanations for things that could easily be overlooked — like the stained glass windows and the back stairs.

-They allow you to walk through the house and the grounds and take all the pictures you want.
+They allow you to walk through the grounds and take all the pictures you want.
 There is even an original sugar cane train engine that transported the sugar cane from the fields to the ships or processing places.

 Our guide told us about a film that was made at the house, in 1968 called Mulato.
 I was able to locate the film and view it at the Nacional Archivos here in PR.
 Since it was filmed before the vandalism, the town of Moca was able to use it as a reference when restoring the house.

-Moca has done great things with this place.
+Moca has done a great job with this place.
 There is a library & computer room downstairs that local children can make use of after school for studying and using the internet.
 They offer the free tours to everyone.
-You can come an take your wedding photos on the grounds for a small fee.
+You can come and take your wedding photos on the grounds for a small fee.
 Every year they have a few fairs and family days on the property, so people can enjoy the place.
 And some of the land is even being farmed.
+The house is listed on the National Register of Historic Places as Hacienda Iruena Manor House.

 The Details

-Touring the house and property is free of charge.
-They don’t even accept donations or tips, since the property is managed by the town of Moca and the guides are municipal employees.
+Touring the property is free of charge.
+The property is managed by the town of Moca.

 Driving directions: Take Route 2 to KM 115.5 and get onto Route 464 south.
 Continue on Route 464 to KM 2.6, where you’ll turn right (there’s a Ruben Mini Mart on the corner).
 Then follow the signs.